hjmegens/hjmegens.github.io/_posts/2021-11-10-MPF-1B-remake.md

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF_remake/20211107_101311pcb_.jpg?raw=true" alt="fig1" style="width: 400px;"/>

 Emilio also sent me a BOM, so I could already start ordering parts in the mean time.
 Interestingly, there aren't any really 'difficult' parts there.
 Most of it can be really easily ordered from eBay or Aliexpress.
 That includes the 6116 RAM, Z80 CPU, PIO and CTC.
-One thing I have decided not to save money on anymore though are caps.
+One thing I have decided not to save money on anymore, though, are caps.
 After ordering many batches of cheap caps that all are significantly out of spec I decided it's not worth the trouble and ordered some good quality caps from Mouser.
 I wish I had done the same for the IC sockets.

-There are three ICs that require some thought.
+There are three ICs that require some attention though.
 The first two are the drivers for the LED displays.
 These are the 75491 and 75492.
-Looking around for these on eBay and elsewhere it became clear these could potentially be the most expensive parts of the whole board!
+Looking around for these on eBay and elsewhere it became clear these display driver chips could potentially be the most expensive parts of the whole board!
 I managed to find a seller in Croatia that had some for a reasonable price.
 But then Emilio very helpfully pointed out where he got his from AliXpress, for even less.
 I ended up buying two batches and perhaps that may have been a good thing, but more on that later.

 ####  MPF-1 remake